-1 Zoning Officer - Mark Gordon 2 Assistant Zoning Officer - Louis F. (Rick) Smith, Jr. 3 Building Inspectors - Gary Althouse & Vincent DiMartini 4 • Fire Marshal - Carmen Battavio 5 • Assistant Fire Marshals - Mark Miller, Gary Althouse, Vincent DiMartini 6 Township Solicitor - Buckley, Brion, McGuire & Morris 7 Township Engineer - Pennoni Associates 8 Back-up Township Engineer - Chester Valley Engineers 9 Emergency Management Coordinator - Mark Miller 10 Assistant Emergency Management Coordinator - Kevin Miller 11 12 - ongene to the chester county fun concentent committee (join finishin 12 • Alternate Delegate to the Chester County Tax Committee - Brian McCool 13 Carmen seconded the motion.
-There use no discussion with the common of The Decident 15 Carmen seconded the motion.
+1 Zoning Officer - Mark Gordon 2 Assistant Zoning Officer - Louis F. (Rick) Smith, Jr. 3 Building Inspectors - Gary Althouse & Vincent DiMartini 4 Fire Marshal - Carmen Battavio 5 Assistant Fire Marshals - Mark Miller, Gary Althouse, Vincent DiMartini 6 Township Solicitor - Buckley, Brion, McGuire & Morris 7 Township Engineer - Pennoni Associates 8 Back-up Township Engineer - Chester Valley Engineers 9 Emergency Management Coordinator - Mark Miller 10 • Assistant Emergency Management Coordinator - Kevin Miller 11 • Delegate to the Chester County Tax Collection Committee Jon Altshul 12 Alternate Delegate to the Chester County Tax Committee - Brian McCool 12 13 Carmen seconded the motion.
 There was no discussion or public comment.
-The Board voted unanimously to approve the motion.
-16 17 Re-Appoint Township Employees (Resolution 2014-5) 18 Marty moved to reappoint the Township employees.
-Carmen seconded the motion.
+The Board voted 15 unanimously to approve the motion.
+16 17 Re-Appoint Township Employees (Resolution 2014-5) 18 Marty may ad to reappoint the Township employees.
+Carmen seconded the monon.
 There was 19 no discussion or public comment.
 The Board voted unanimously to approve the motion.
-20 21 Appoint Township Depositories for Township Funds (Resolution 2014-6) 22 Marty moved to approve the following depositories for Township funds: 23 • DNB First 24 National Bank of Malvern 25 • National Penn Bank 26 • Susquehanna Bank 27 • Penn Liberty Bank 28 • PLGIT-PA Local Government Trust and Plus 29 • TD Bank 30 • M&T Bank 31 • Weridian Bank 32 33 Carmen seconded the motion.
+20 21 Appoint Township Depositories for Township Funds (Resolution 2014-6) 22 Marty moved to approve the following depositories for Township funds: 23 • DNB First 24 National Bank of Malvern 25 National Penn Bank 26 • Susquehanna Bank 27 • Penn Liberty Bank 28 PLGIT-PA Local Government Trust and Plus 29 • TD Bank 30 • M&T Bank 31 • Meridian Bank 32 33 Carmen seconded the motion.
 There was no discussion or public comment.
 The Board voted 34 unanimously to approve the motion.
-35 36 Marty moved to authorize the CFO/Treasurer to make investments at banks paying the best rate 37 of interest and with the best terms.
+35 3 6 Marty moved to authorize the CFO/Treasurer to make investments at banks paying the best rate 37 of interest and with the best terms.
 Carmen seconded the motion.
-There was no discussion or 38 public comment.
+There was no discussion of 38 public comment.
 The Board voted unanimously to approve the motion.
-39 40 Certify Delegates to the PSATS Convention (Resolution 2014-7) 41 Marty moved to affirm the five Supervisors, the Township Manager and the CFO/Treasurer as 42 delegates to the PSATS Convention in 2014.
+39 $\frac{1}{2}$ 40 Certify Delegates to the PSATS Convention (Resolution 2014-7) 41 Marty moved to affirm the five Supervisors, the Township Manager and the CFO/Treasurer as 42 delegates to the PSATS Convention in 2014.
 The Voting Delegate will be Rick Smith.
 The 43 Alternate Voting Delegate will be Jon Altshul.
 Carmen seconded the motion.
 There was no 44 discussion or public comment.
-The Board voted unanimously to approve the motion, 45
+The Board voted unanimously to approve the motion.
+45 seconded the motion.
+There was no discussion or public comment.
+The Board voted 3

-1 Confirm 2014 Holiday Schedule (Resolution 2014-8)
+Confirm 2014 Holiday Schedule (Resolution 2014-8) 1

-2 Marty moved to adopt the 2014 Holiday Schedule listed in Resolution 2014-8.
-Carmen
+Marty moved to adopt the 2014 Holiday Schedule listed in Resolution 2014-8.
+Carmen 2